kilroy-code/flexstore/docs/risks.md

 If someone moves onto another device, or loses access to their device or wipes the app and local storage, they can recover their identity.
 A virtual device key is encrypted by the application and stored among the other keys in [relayable data](#losing-content).
 The application controls how the encrypting secret is obtained from the user, but best practice is to have a number of such "recovery keys" that are based on different combinations of multiple canonicalized security questions.
 (Mother's maiden name and the like.)

-These recovery keys are then used by the application to add a new local device key for the current device, and adding it to the relayable key tag for the user.
+These recovery keys are then used by the application to add a new local device key for the current device, and add it to the relayable key tag for the user.

 ## Stealing Keys